Benediktbeuern Abbey: From secularisation to 1930

 The abbey premises were acquired by Josef von Utzschneider, who in 1805 set up an experimental glassworks here, known as the Optical Institute.
 He was joined by Joseph von Fraunhofer, who was able here among other things to develop flawless or "waveless" flint glass and discover the Fraunhofer lines which have become of importance in the development of spectroscopic analysis.

 In 1818 the Bavarian State took over the buildings, which from then on were used for military purposes, initially as a stud-farm for the rearing and training of cavalry horses, and thereafter as a barracks, invalid home, military convalescent home and prison.

 In 1901 Freiherr von Kramer-Klett, the restorer of several Bavarian monasteries, offered five and one-half million marks for the property, but was met by a demand for twelve millions, which he refused.

 In 1925 the former abbey brewery was closed.

 From 1930

 Since 1930 the buildings have been used by the Salesians, of whom about 40 now live and work here.
 The former cloister is used for conferences, concerts and events.

 The Meierhof, the old abbey's "steward's house" has been restored to the Centre for Environment and Culture Benediktbeuern with conference rooms and accommodations for guests.
 The grounds also include a youth hostel and a branch of the Catholic Foundation College Munich.
 Retreatants stay at the monastery guesthouse.
 Pilgrims on the Way of St. James and cyclists on the Lake Constance-Königssee Trail find their way takes them by Benediktbeuern.

 The abbey church was declared a "basilica minor" in 1972.

+2023 extreme weather event

+On August 26, 2023, as a result of a storm with hail and heavy rain, all buildings in the complex, including the basilica and Anastasia Chapel, were affected.
+Almost all roofs were destroyed, numerous windows were broken and facades were damaged.
+The damage to the roof also led to water ingress in connection with its absorption into the historical, wooden building structure, so that some parts are considered to be at risk of collapse.
+In an initial overview, the monastery puts the total damage at a "high, double-digit million amount".
+The facility was completely evacuated and closed until further notice.